 With $1 million, you can plan pretty well for potential returns.
 However, as with all investments, we first need to consider your goals.
 What, ultimately, are you saving for and how do you feel most comfortable about getting there?
 In this case, we should look particularly at the issue of certainty.

-Investors tend to seek interest-bearing investment not just because they tend to be more secure than other investment, but because they tend to be more knowable.
-With a stock or options contract, the best you can realistically have is a sense of average performance over time.
+Investors tend to seek interest-bearing investments not just because they tend to be more secure than other investments, but because they tend to be more knowable.
+With a stock or options contract, the best you can really have is a sense of average performance over time.
 The S&P 500 tends to return 10% annually.
 A given stock can have a historic rate of return per year.
 This is good information, but past performance is no guarantee of future results.

 Interest-bearing investments, on the other hand, come packaged with a promise.
 With any given asset you have a relationship with another party, and they have promised to make specific, detailed payments on a set schedule.
 A company might promise to pay you 5% per year on any bonds you hold, for example, delivered in quarterly installments.
 Or a bank might promise to pay you 2% on its certificate of deposit.

 There is still some degree of uncertainty here since borrowers can still default on their debt, but otherwise, your returns are known and knowable.
 This is ultimately one of the biggest reasons to invest in interest.
 Not only do you control your risk, but you can make a much more detailed financial plan in advance.

 The flip side of investing for interest is that you simply don’t make as much money.
 For example, just in the context of comparative yields, interest-bearing assets tend to average a 2-3% rate of payment per year.
 At the same time, stock dividends tend to average between 2 and 5% per year.
 We can literally be talking about making half as much by investing in bonds.